OlgaNazarenko/WebPy_HW11/README.md

 [^1]: It was done with SQLite instead of PostgreSQL due to the system issues.
-    I was not able to install psycopg2.
+    I was not able to add/install psycopg2.